 Each segment sent on the connection between the neighbors is verified.
 MD5 authentication must be configured with the same password on both BGP neighbors, otherwise, the connection between them will not be made.

-Type the network that you want to filter to or from the neighbor.
-Type ANY or a network in CIDR format.
+- Type the network that you want to filter to or from the neighbor.
+Type ANY or a network in a CIDR format.

 - Click Save changes to save the configurations to the system.

 Configure BGP on the other edge gateways that you want to exchange routing information with.